Photo by Simone Marques

 A multi-instrumentalist, Dreyer is in great demand as a sideperson.
 She has performed with noted musicians such as pianist Dom Salvador, with whom she performed in Rio de Janiero at the Copafest, Antonio Adolfo, Marcos Silva, Dr. Billy Taylor, Walter Bishop Jr., Danny Seraphine's BadAss Rockin Big Band, Mel Lewis, Robert Palmer, Nnenna Freelon, Lea Delaria, Leny Andrade, Portinho, Helcio Milito, saxophonist/author James McBride, as well as many others.
 Dreyer has appeared with various ensembles at Carnegie Hall, the Hollywood Bowl, the Village Vanguard, 7th Ave.
 South, S.O.B.’s, the Hartford Jazz Festival, and the Savannah Jazz Festival, the Vail Jazz festival, as well as tours of Europe and Japan.
-Laura recently performed at The First Annual International Choro Festival in New York City, Birdland Social Club and The Sound Room in the San Francisco Bay Area, Tula's Jazz Club in Seattle, WA, Christo's in Salem, OR, An Die Musik Live in Baltimore, MD, and Twins Jazz in Washington DC.
+Laura has performed at The Annual International Choro Festival in New York City, Birdland Social Club and The Sound Room in the San Francisco Bay Area, Tula's Jazz Club in Seattle, WA, Christo's in Salem, OR, An Die Musik Live in Baltimore, MD, and Twins Jazz in Washington DC.